Thomas-Ries/Resume-V1/README.md

 # Framework used
 - Bootstrap via cdn

-# Font
+# Icons
 - Fontawesome

 # Informations
-* Entierly responsive for mobile and 3 other breakpoints for desktop users
+* Entierly responsive for Iphones and 3 other breakpoints for desktop users
 * This resume is build for a potential intership application during my studies

 # To come
 - JS functionalities
+- Full mobile responsive

 # Screenshots